Luligu/matterbridge-shelly/README.md

 ### debug

 Should be enabled only if you want to debug some issue using the log.
+Only for development.

 ### debugMdns

 Should be enabled only if you want to debug some issue with mdns using the log.
+Only for development.

 ### debugCoap

 Should be enabled only if you want to debug some issue with CoIoT using the log.
+Only for development.

 ### debugWs

 Should be enabled only if you want to debug some issue with the WebSocket client or server using the log.
+Only for development.

 ### unregisterOnShutdown

 Should be enabled only if you want to remove the devices from the controllers on shutdown.
+Only for development.

 ### Config file